 Internet of Things

-According to ZDNet, IBM’s X-Force Threat Intelligence Quarterly has proposed a five point security model implementation to counter some of the very real and current threats to devices attached to the “Internet of Things.”
-All of us – no matter which industry segment we serve – would be well served adopting these guidelines.
+According to ZDNet, IBM’s X-Force Threat Intelligence Quarterly has proposed a five-point security model implementation to counter some of the very real and current threats to devices attached to the “Internet of Things.”
+All of us – no matter which industry segment we serve – would be well served to adopt these guidelines.

 Ed Bott at ZDNet makes a powerful case for imposing multi-factor authentication on your deployments.
-In fact, I push for the same thing over at my AWS IAM course, as it can greatly improve the security of your application and help making a more robust architecture.
+In fact, I push for the same thing over at my AWS IAM course, as it can greatly improve the security of your application and help to make a more robust architecture.